-Oxygen trim system means a system of monitors that is used to maintain excess air at the desired level in a combustion device over its operating load range.
-A typical system consists of a flue gas oxygen and/or CO monitor that automatically provides a feedback signal to the combustion air controller or draft controller.
+Oxygen trim system means a system of monitors that is used to maintain excess air at the desired level in a combustion device.
+A typical system consists of a flue gas oxygen and/or CO monitor that automatically provides a feedback signal to the combustion air controller.